 His mission?
-To find a direct trade route to the vast, untapped wealth of Asia.
+To find a direct trade route to the vast wealth of Asia.
 When he succeeded (sailing around Africa), sea trade eclipsed overland trade with Asia.
-And almost immediately, Italy's trade plummeted, Portugal's sky-rocketed and Europe's seafaring countries along the Atlantic — England, Holland, Spain and Portugal — emerged as economic powerhouses.
+And almost immediately, Italy's trade plummeted, Portugal's trade skyrocketed, and the seafaring nations along Europe's Atlantic coast — England, Holland, Spain, and Portugal — emerged as economic powerhouses.

 With all that prosperity came money for art.
 These lacy Manueline cloisters — my favorite in all of Europe — are the architectural highlight of Belém.
 The sheer size of this religious complex is a testament to the religious motivation that — along with money — propelled the Age of Discovery.

-The Belém Tower, with more textbook Manueline decore, protected Lisbon's harbor and today symbolizes the voyages that made Portugal powerful.
-This was the last sight sailors saw as they left and the first when they returned, bearing gold and spices
+The Belém Tower, with more textbook Manueline decor, protected Lisbon's harbor.
+Today, it symbolizes the voyages that made Portugal powerful.
+This was the last sight sailors saw as they left and the first when they returned, bearing gold and spices.

 Five centuries ago, Prince Henry the Navigator, determined to broaden Europe's horizons and spread Catholicism, established his sailing school right here.
 This was Henry's mission control, from where he sent sailors ever further into the unknown.
 And here he debriefed shipwrecked and frustrated explorers as they washed ashore.

-Little remains of Henry's original school beyond this evocative circle.
-No one knows for sure its function.
-Some believe it was a tool for celestial navigation.
-Others think it was a wind-compass, a flag in the middle blowing in the direction of the wind.
-What ever the case, sailors came here to learn everything they needed to know to be world explorers: map-making, ship-building, navigation...even languages and salesmanship for mingling with the locals in newly discovered lands.
+Little remains of Henry's original school beyond this evocative stone circle.
+Nobody really knows its function.
+Some say it was a tool for celestial navigation; others figure it was a wind-compass, with a flag in the middle blowing in the direction of the wind.
+Whatever the case, sailors came here to learn everything they needed to know for world exploration: ship-building, map-making, navigation — even languages and salesmanship for mingling with natives in newly discovered lands.

 Lagos, with a jet-ski marina and a beach-party old town, is as enjoyable as a big-city resort can be.
 The major town on this stretch of coast, Lagos hides some history.
 It was the capital of the Algarve in the 13th and 14th centuries.
 The first great Portuguese maritime expeditions embarked from here, and Europe's first African slave market was held under these arches.
-The old town, defined by its medieval wall, is a jumble of pedestrian streets, funky craft shops, seafood restaurants and sunburned tourists.
-The beaches — with the exotic rock formations of postcard fame — are dramatic.
-But Lagos is pretty touristy for my taste.
+The old town, defined by its medieval wall, is a jumble of pedestrian streets, funky craft shops, seafood restaurants, and sunburned tourists.
+The beaches — with the exotic rock formations of post-card fame — are dramatic.

-One bit of old Algarve magic still glitters quietly in the sun — Salema.
-This simple fishing village has just enough B&Bs and restaurants, a classic beach — and endless sun.
-Salema has a split personality: The whitewashed old town is for locals, the other half was built for tourists.
+While Lagos is pretty touristy, one bit of old Algarve magic still glitters quietly in the sun: Salema.
+This simple fishing village has just enough B&Bs and restaurants, a classic beach, and endless sun.
+Salema has a split personality: The whitewashed old town is for locals; the other half was built for tourists.
 Locals and tourists pursue a policy of peaceful coexistence.

 Salema is still a fishing village.
-Weather-worn fishermen, oblivious to the tourists, go about their work while old timers remember about the days when life was "only fish and hunger."
+Weather-worn fishermen, oblivious to the tourists, go about their work while old-timers remember the days when life was "only fish and hunger."

 The pottery jars stacked everywhere are octopus traps.
 They get shore leave only for a periodic barnacle scraping.
 Otherwise they're busy at sea catching octopi.

-Local fisherman, Louise, is taking us out to check the pots.
+Local fisherman Luís is taking us out to check the pots.
 They're strung along the seabed just off shore — a technique that has changed little since ancient times.
 The octopus, thinking these pots would make a cozy place to set an ambush, climbs in and gets ambushed himself.
-When the fisherman hoist's him in, he hangs on, unaware he's made his final mistake.
-The octopus is indelicately maced out of his refuge and ends up in the village market and who knows...perhaps on my dinner plate tonight.
+When the fisherman hoist's him in, he hangs on — unaware he's made his final mistake.
+The octopus is indelicately maced out of his refuge, ends up in the village market, and — who knows? — perhaps on my dinner plate tonight.